The School of Public Health and Health Systems is a division of the Faculty of Applied Health Sciences

 Personalized health promotion efforts can be applied in jurisdictions where screening rates are low.
 “Traditional routes of awareness campaigns to enhance uptake may not be effectively reaching some individuals,” Gilfoyle said.
 “This type of personalized medicine can be a tool for promoting screening.”
 She said this approach would not unduly alarm low-risk women because it is not directed at them.

 “From a public health perspective, we want to encourage everyone who needs to get screened to do so,” Oremus said.
 “This study showed that if physicians in their offices can plant the seed in a high-risk individual’s mind that they are susceptible, it can make a difference.”

-The study, “Perceived susceptibility to developing cancer and mammography screening behaviour: a cross-sectional analysis of Alberta's Tomorrow Project,” was co-authored by Meghan Gilfoyle, John Garcia, Ashok Chaurasia and Mark Oremus.
-The study appears in the journal Public Health.
+The study, “Perceived susceptibility to developing cancer and mammography screening behaviour: a cross-sectional analysis of Alberta's Tomorrow Project,” was published in Public Health and co-authored by Meghan Gilfoyle, John Garcia, Ashok Chaurasia and Mark Oremus, all from Waterloo's School of Public Health and Health Systems.